samuel281/jmeter-socket.io/README.md

-ApacheJmeter websocket
+ApacheJmeter socket.io
 ======================

-This is the jmeter plugin for WebSocket protocol.
+This is the jmeter plugin for socket.io.